codefresh-io/docs.codefresh.io/_docs/integrations/git-providers.md

 * An access token/key

-To create an access token, go to your Gitlab *settings* and select the *Access tokens* options.
+To create an access token, go to your GitLab *settings* and select the *Access tokens* options.
-For more information see the [Gitlab Documentation page](https://docs.gitlab.com/ee/user/profile/personal_access_tokens.html){:target="_blank"}
+For more information see the [GitLab Documentation page](https://docs.gitlab.com/ee/user/profile/personal_access_tokens.html){:target="_blank"}

-The name you enter in order to create the token in the Gitlab UI is completely arbitrary (use "Codefresh" for an example)
+The name you enter in order to create the token in the GitLab UI is completely arbitrary (use "Codefresh" for an example)

 Once you have the token, paste it in the Codefresh UI and click *Test connection*.
 If everything is OK can now save the git integration.

-For Gitlab on-premise you also need to provide the URL of the Gitlab server in your organization.
+For GitLab on-premise you also need to provide the URL of the GitLab server in your organization.

 ## Bitbucket